monkeyK1n9/alx-low_level_programming/0x0D-preprocessor/README.md

 1-pi.h defines a macro for PI
-2-main.c prints the file from which is a compiled from 3-function_like_macro.h computes the absolute value of a number x
+2-main.c prints the file from which is a compiled from 3-function_like_macro.h computes the absolute value of a number x 4-sum.h macro to compute the sum of two numbers